Message from the Borough Commissioner

 For a monthly map of all the construction projects, please check Maps

-Upcoming Closures will be updated Tuesdays and FridaysBaxter St (Hogan Place and Bayard Street) – Oct 15 - Dec 31
+Upcoming Closures will be updated Tuesdays and FridaysBaxter St (Hogan Place and Bayard St) – April 1 - May 1

-Major AnnouncementsBrooklyn Bridge Rehabilitation Project - No additional full weekend closures are schedule this year.
-World Trade Center Campus Security Plan Implementation – Oct 27
+Major AnnouncementsBrooklyn Bridge Rehabilitation Project - Full Weekend Closures – TBA World Trade Center Campus Security Plan Implementation – Oct 27

 Special EventsFor upcoming events and construction embargo, please click here